 WHY:

-To create a common understanding of DEI, EE, and the structure of CAEECC which allow new members to speak and be heard.
+To create a common understanding of JEDI, EE, and the structure of CAEECC which allow new members to speak and be heard.

 HOW:

 CAEECC membership develops a mini WG by selecting among membership two-three people (onboarding for EE/DEI competency) to compile preexisting (or direct the work of consultants/program administrators to create) and vet primers for new members.